-For the production of a spark free, explosion safe and separated galvanic separated reed-switch, Simac Masic & TSS bv developed a high quality production line together with multiple inspection stations, functional testing and automatic packaging unit.
+For the production of a spark free, explosion safe and separated galvanic separated reed-switch, Simac Masic bv developed a high quality production line together with multiple inspection stations, functional testing and automatic packaging unit.

 This high quality production line is now in use for more than twenty-five years and the demand for high quality secure functioning switches is still growing.

 For a correct line-up of the electrodes the individual electrode are fed into a trill feeder which supplies the electrodes on the correct pitch.

 The next step is then the feeding of these lined-up electrodes into a welding machine where the electrodes are welded on a steel-cam for optimal handling.

 Trill feeder to line up the electrodes (an electrode